Bryophyte: Commercial

 Peat is a fuel produced from dried bryophytes, typically Sphagnum.
 Bryophytes' antibiotic properties and ability to retain water make them a useful packaging material for vegetables, flowers, and bulbs.
-Also, because of its antibiotic properties, Sphagnum was used as a surgical dressing in World War I.
+Also, because of its antiseptic properties, Sphagnum was used as a surgical dressing in World War I. Sphagnum moss can harbor Sporothrix schenckii, although it is not clear if fungal contamination originates in an environmental bog reservoir or during processing for its use as plant packing or filling material.